loafey/master-thesis/Thesis/3.0. System-level functional language/main.typ

 #indent[
   - There is no sub-kinding; if a type with kind $omega$ is expected, then a type with kind $known$ is not allowed, and vice versa.
-  - It is forbidden to construct a pair of two stacks
+  - It is forbidden to construct a pair of two stacks.
   - The kinds in a sum type must match
   - Type variables are always stacks, which means they can not be used directly for Haskell-style polymorphism (see @PointerClosureConversion why type variables must have kind $omega$).